 While your bathroom might not hold a candle to a spa experience, don’t let a lack of fancy spa tools or professional-level skin care products prevent you from embracing your inner esthetician.
 Giving yourself a decent facial from the comfort of your home is essential to maintain your skin between spa treatments.
-You can even elevate the experience by setting the scene with candles and indulging in treatments like dry brushing.
+You can even elevate the experience by setting the scene with candles and indulging in treatments like flash facials.

 Whether you’re a facial fanatic or complete newbie, it’s important to understand what exactly a facial contributes to your beauty routine.
 An all-inclusive approach to skin care, a facial is a treatment or series of treatments that can target multiple skin ailments.
 You may be aware that the skin on our face is a map for our body’s needs, and a facial serves as an infographic to point out any nutritional deficiencies or general health conditions that need specific care.